csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 - The "dot operator" that we use to call methods is technically the **member access operator**
 - A **member** of an object is either a method or an instance variable
 - When we write `objectName.methodName()`, e.g. `rect1.SetLength(12)`, we are using the dot operator to access the "SetLength" member of `rect1`, which is a method; this means we want to call (execute) the `SetLength` method of `rect1`
-- We can also use the dot operator to access instance variables, although we usually don't do that because of encapsulation
+- We can also use the dot operator to access instance variables, although we usually do not do that because of encapsulation
 - If we wrote the `Rectangle` class like this:

     ```